jrp2014/smuggler2/README.md

   for instances only
 - replaces the original imports with minimal ones
-- `exactprint`s the result back over the original file (or one with a different suffix, if that was specified as option to `smuggler`)
+- `exactprint`s the result back over the original file (or one with a different suffix, if that was specified as option to `smuggler2`)

-A point of additional complexity is that the AST provided by GHC to `smuggler` is of a different type from the AST that `ghc-exactprint` produces.
+A point of additional complexity is that the AST provided by GHC to `smuggler2` is of a different type from the AST that `ghc-exactprint` produces.
 (It is the product of the renaming phase of the compiler, while `ghc-exactprint` produces a parse phase AST.)